 Telematics: What it is, what it’s not, and how it works

 Before we get into this, you should know that while we strongly believe in the power of this technology, it’s not a cut-and-dry “you’ve gotta have it” recommendation.
-The truth is, implementation and adoption make more sense for some businesses versus others.
+The truth is, that implementation and adoption make more sense for some businesses versus others.
 We also want to make it clear that we do not make money off of selling or promoting the idea of telematics, its devices, its data, or promoting any particular providers.
 So what’s in it for us?
 Keep reading and you’ll see that our clients who successfully utilize telematics report fewer, and less severe claims.
 Because of this, our clients are less risky and we’re able to offer and keep their rates competitive.
 This means we can win more business and keep it.
 Plus, we get to help our clients be better business owners, which is also pretty awesome.

 What telematics is